Since Full Tilt’s relaunch two weeks ago, the site’s pro roster of Gus Hansen, Viktor Blom and Tom Dwan have not fared well in high stakes action.

 Professionals serving as Full Tilt ambassadors for the resurrected online poker site.

 Isuldur1 is also on the minus side of the ledger since the Nov.
 6 re-opening.

 Full Tilt Player Traffic Falling

-Full Tilt’s relaunch saw 400,000 players return to online poker upon the first week of action, according to PokerScout.
+Full Tilt’s relaunch saw 400,000 players return to online poker upon the first week of action.
 The first day saw a cash game average of 8,900 players.
 Since the much-heralded relaunch, player numbers have been declining.
 The end of the first week saw an average of 8,000 cash players online.
 Now, after about two weeks of being up and running, those numbers have dipped to 6,400.

 Full Tilt still holds down second place in worldwide player traffic behind sister site PokerStars.
 However, with the novelty and excitement of the relaunch dying down, expect those average numbers to drop further over time.
-PokerScout estimates that player traffic will somewhat stabilize in the three to four week range, so the end of this month may give a better idea of Full Tilt’s staying power in the industry.
+Prediction is that the player traffic will somewhat stabilize in the three to four-week range, so the end of this month may give a better idea of Full Tilt’s staying power in the industry.